Research Jobs at Emory University with Visa Sponsorship

 Which visa types does Emory University commonly use for Research positions?

 Emory supports a range of visa categories for Research staff.
 H-1B is the primary work visa for full-time research scientists and analysts.
-J-1 is widely used for postdoctoral and visiting researcher appointments.
+J-1 visa is widely used for postdoctoral and visiting researcher appointments.
 F-1 OPT and CPT cover students in active degree programs or recent graduates.
 For longer-term roles, Emory has a track record of supporting EB-2 and EB-3 Green Card pathways, including PERM labor certification.

 What qualifications does Emory University expect for Research roles?